DoKhoi00/Project-2-Draft/README.md

 # Project-2-Draft
 This is the rough draft of my project about tumor suppressors and their sequence identity as that related to the treatment of mutations within tumor suppressors.
+All the fasta files are the protein sequences of the tumor suppressors of interest and I am using p53 as my main gene of interest and comparing it to other tumor suppressors.
+The Project2.RMD is the R-notebook version of my project 2 draft which can be changed while the Project2.html is the web-browsing version for viewing purposes.